ashupandith/intprp/interview_preparation/jd_food_ordering_1000_topicwise_interview_qa.md

 For a food ordering platform, cart, checkout, order, payment, refund, CMS, and PoS can be separated as modules first.
 If independent scaling or ownership becomes necessary, they can evolve into services.
 Starting with too many microservices can increase operational complexity.

 #### Final Interview Answer
 I would not blindly choose microservices.
-I would start with clear domain modules and decide service boundaries based on business ownership, scaling needs, deployment independence, and operational maturity.
-This avoids unnecessary distributed system complexity.
+I would first understand domain complexity, team structure, scaling needs, deployment independence, data ownership, and operational maturity.
+If the domain is still evolving or the team is small, I would start with a modular monolith where modules like cart, checkout, order, payment, refund, CMS, and PoS are clearly separated inside one deployable application.
+This gives clean boundaries without adding distributed system complexity.
+I would move to microservices only when boundaries are stable and there is a real need for independent scaling, independent deployment, separate team ownership, or different technology/runtime needs.
+For example, payment, notification, PoS integration, and order processing may later become separate services.
+The key is to avoid a distributed monolith.
+Service boundaries should be based on business capability, data ownership, scalability, and operational readiness.

 ---